 Myth 3: Labour gets an unfair advantage from the constituency boundaries

-We don’t hear so much of this particular myth now that memories of the proposed boundary changes to reduce the number of MPs from 650 to 600- which were ditched back in 2012 when the Liberal Democrats withdrew their support from them – fade.
+We don’t hear so much of this particular myth now that memories of the proposed boundary changes to reduce the number of MPs from 650 to 600 – which were ditched back in 2012 when the Liberal Democrats withdrew support – fade.
 But it still does the rounds, particular in the more right-wing media.

 By and large Labour seats are smaller in terms of population (and geographically, as they are normally more densely populated).
 But it’s only a marginal factor.
 And while there are some safe Labour constituencies with small electorates, there are just as many Lib Dem and Tory ones.